 Have you ever wondered who pays for everything involved in holding an election?

-We are very lucky to have Commissioner Ellen Weintraub and Chairman James E. Trainor III as experts to answer your questions.
-They help lead the Federal Election Commission (FEC).
-This means they are in charge of the rules on how money is spent during election campaigns (and to make sure no one bends the rules).
-Commissioner Weintraub represents the Democratic party, and Chairman Trainor represents the Republican party.
+We are very lucky to have Commissioner Ellen Weintraub and as an expert to answer your questions.
+Commissioner Weintraub co-leads the Federal Election Commission (FEC).
+They are in charge of the rules on how money is spent during election campaigns (and to make sure no one bends the rules).
+We may still hear from Commissioner Weintraub's counterpart from the Republican party, Chairman Trainor - we'll have to wait and see.

 Why not check out this tracker to find out how much Donald Trump and Joe Biden have raised to fund their campaigns?
 Remember - they have to raise money for so many things: from adverts to travel to events!
 Do you think someone raising more money makes them more likely to win?